LegacyModdingMC/UniMixins/docs/developer-usage.md

 To depend on UniMixins, merge this into your build script.

-> If using RetroFuturaGradle, replace each occurence of `compile` with `implementation`.
+> If using RetroFuturaGradle, replace each occurrence of `compile` with `implementation`.

 ```gradle
 def unimixinsVersion = "insert version here"